TheArtyrian/frontiers-fabric/updatelogs/a2025-it-is-a-spooky-month.md

 - Smaller than both Spiders & Cave Spiders, has more health & damage, and is faster!
   - To make it worse...it doesn't have glowing red eyes.
 Have fun. :)
 - Getting bit on Normal difficulty and above inflicts the target with Weakness I
-- Targets Chickens & untamed Parrots, because it's a Jungle Spider.
+- Targets Chickens, Crows & untamed Parrots, because it's a Jungle Spider.
 It's gotta eat somehow.
+- Drops 0-2 String, but no Spider Eyes
 - Will try and spin a Cobweb in an open space every ~3 minutes.
 You could make a farm out of this...
 ### Enchanting Magnet
 - Crafted from 6 Glass, 1 Emerald Block, 1 Nether Star, & 1 Bottle o' Enchanting